torbjorndahlen/md-boilerplate/README.md

 ![alt text](./img/analytics-xs.png "Analytics xs")

 ### Card
 The card component uses the AM `md-card`and it's parent uses `layout="row"` and `layout-wrap` to make the cards fill the parent space and create a new row when the first row is filled.
-The card elements has `flex="none"` to avoid shrinking or growing the cards when the widht of the screen changes.
+The card elements have `flex="none"` to avoid shrinking or growing the cards when the width of the screen changes.
 At screen sizes less than 600px the row changes into column.

 ![alt text](./img/card.png "Card")